airwallex/Auticuro/auticuro-documentation/docs/API Doc/Transactional APIs/TCC.md

 The TCC can be divided into 3 parts
-- Try: attempts to execute, completes all business checks (consistency), reserves necessary business resources(for quasi-isolation).
+- Try: attempts to execute, completes all business checks (consistency), reserves necessary business resources(for quasi-isolation)
 - Confirm: if all branches succeed in the Try phase, then we move to the Confirm phase, where Confirm actually executes the business without any business checks, using only the business
-- resources reserved in the Try phase
+- Resources reserved in the Try phase
-- Cancel: If one of the Trys in all branches fails, we go to the Cancel phase, which releases the business resources reserved in the Try phase.
+- Cancel: If one of the Trys in all branches fails, we go to the Cancel phase, which releases the business resources reserved in the Try phase

 ### Tcc interfaces
 Currently the `BatchBalanceOperation` interface is supported in TCC mode.
 TCC Transactions among